chunxiao-dcx/QSAP/README.md

 3. **SeqKit 2.2.0**:
 W Shen, S Le, Y Li\*, F Hu\*.
 SeqKit: a cross-platform and ultrafast toolkit for FASTA/Q file manipulation. *PLOS ONE*.
 [DOI: 10.1371/journal.pone.0163962](https://doi.org/10.1371/journal.pone.0163962)&emsp;[Git-hub:https://github.com/shenwei356/seqkit](https://github.com/shenwei356/seqkit).
 ### notice:
-The copyrights of the involved software belong to their original developers.
+&emsp;The copyrights of the involved software belong to their original developers, cite it correctly if use these softwares.

 ### Installation:
-**Default:**
+**1. Default:**
-     Installed by conda, and the script will Using these software directly under conda environment.The user of this pipeline should follow the guideline and regulations of these software.
+     &emsp;Installed by conda, and the script will Using these software directly under conda environment.The user of this pipeline should follow the guideline and regulations of these software.
-**if `-p \[your/install/path/\]`:**
+**2. If `-p \[your/install/path/\]`:**
+     &emsp;Installed by conda, and the script will Using these software directly under conda environment.The user of this pipeline should follow the guideline and regulations of these software.
 ##  Laguage used in QSAP
-QSAP is writed using Perl language, and used the following Module from [CPAN (Comprehensive Perl Archive Network)](www. cpan.org).
+QSAP is writed using Perl language, and used the following Module from [CPAN \(Comprehensive Perl Archive Network\)](www.cpan.org).
 1.
-## Prepare your input files list [necessary]
+## Prepare your input files list [Necessary]
-Input file list is nessasery for QSAP.
-The list contained
+A input file list is nessasery for QSAP which contains the name of orignal sequences file and its path

-File|path| Character
+File|Path| Character
 ---------|-----------------------|------
 TM1.fasta|~/QSAP/example/test/nuc| nuc
 TM2.fasta|~/QSAP/example/test/nuc| nuc